From Wikipedia, the free encyclopedia

 Life and career

-After living in the United States, Lebanon, England, Italy, and France, Faure-Vidot returned to the Seychelles.
-[2][ when?]
-There, she co-founded and currently co-directs the online literary review Vents Alizés [15] and the online publishing house Edisyon Losean Endyen, both of which she runs in conjunction with Hungarian poet Károly Sándor Pallai.
-[16] Her work is regularly published in Seychelles Nation and The People, and she is the Chief Editor and Director of Publication of Sipay, the only Seychellois International literary magazine.
-[17] [18] [4] She is also heavily engaged in the cultural life of her country, [7] [19] and she has shown her work at exhibitions of art by local women.
+Magie Faure-Vidot was born in Victoria, Seychelles, and has lived in the Lebanon, England, Italy, and France.
+[2] In the Seychelles, Faure-Vidot co-founded the online literary review Vents Alizés [15] and the online publishing house Edisyon Losean Endyen, both of which she runs with Hungarian poet Károly Sándor Pallai.
+[16] She has published her work in Seychelles Nation and The People, and she is the chief editor and director of publication of Sipay, the only Seychellois International literary magazine.
+[17] [18] [4] Faure-Vidot is heavily engaged in the cultural life of her country, [7] [19] and she has shown her work at exhibitions of art by local women.
 [20] Her poems were published in the international poetry anthology Amaravati Poetic Prism in India.
 In 2017, 2018, and 2019, she received the Seychelles Arts Award in literature for her literary work.
-[21] She writes for Spirit of Nature, where she is featured among the 60 poets to be published in 2019.
-Opa Anthology of Poetry 2019.[ citation needed]
+[21]

 Works

 • Whispers of Souls/Murmures des âmes by Les Éditions du Net, France, 2020.
+Whispers of Souls in libraries ( WorldCat catalog)

 • The Enchanting Rebirth/ Une Renaissance Magique, Arthee Editions 2019.